River Parrett: Bridges and structures

 Before 1826, the bridge at Burrowbridge, just below the junction with the River Tone, consisted of three arches, each only a little wider than the barges that used the river.
 They restricted the flow of water in times of flood and made navigation difficult.
 The bridge was highlighted in a report made by William Armstrong in 1824, as a factor which would prevent the River Tone Navigation competing with the new Bridgwater and Taunton Canal, then being built.
 The Burrow Bridge (Somerset) Act 1824 (5 Geo.
-4. c. xcii) was obtained by the Turnpike Commissioners, authorising the construction of a new bridge and the removal of the old.
+4. c. xcii) authorising the construction of a new bridge and the removal of the old.
 A design for a 70 ft single-span bridge in cast iron was dropped because of the cost of cast iron at the time, and instead a stone bridge was built, which was completed in 1826.
 This is the longest single span masonry road bridge in the county, and was also the last toll bridge in Somerset until it was "freed" in 1946.
 It now carries the A361 road.
 Just below the bridge there was a shoal of rocks and stones, which was also mentioned in Armstrong's report, but no action was taken to remove it.
 Except at spring tides, Burrowbridge was the normal upper limit for barges riding the incoming tide.
 Above here, horses were used to pull the boats, either towards Langport or along the River Tone towards Taunton.

 Stanmoor lock was constructed above the junction with the River Tone, but all traces of it have gone.
 Next to the pedestrian bridge at Stathe four living willow cones, which were woven in 1997 by Clare Wilks, have now rooted and sprouted.
 Oath lock no longer functions as a lock, but the sluice is used to regulate the river levels.
 Below Langport, the river is crossed by a lattice girder bridge, carrying the Taunton to Westbury railway line, which approaches the crossing on multi-arched viaducts.
 This is followed by the derelict remains of the Langport lock and sluice.